-On November 11, Remembrance Day ceremonies take place across the nation, to honour those who serve or who served in the armed forces.
+On November 11, Remembrance Day ceremonies take place across the nation to honour those who serve or who served in the armed forces.

 School-age children will no doubt discuss the day in class, but observing the day in some way as a family—even if it’s just to talk about the day’s significance with your children—is an excellent learning opportunity.

-How to take such a sombre, grown-up event and make it significant for kids in a way they can process—and without scaring them?
+But how can you take such a sombre, grown-up event and make it significant for kids in a way they can process—and without scaring them?

 Here are some ways to help kids find meaning in Remembrance Day.
 (Note that these activities are appropriate for children beginning at around age six.)